-Adequacy of Rates of Contributions
+1. Adequacy of Rates of Contributions

-1. I certify that, in my opinion, the rates of contributions shown in this Schedule of Contributions are such that the statutory funding objective to be met by the end of the period specified in the Recovery Plan dated 21 December 2017
+I certify that, in my opinion, the rates of contributions shown in this Schedule of Contributions are such that the statutory funding objectives can be expected to be met by the end of the period specified in the recovery plan dated 21 December 2017.

-Adherence to Statement of Funding Principles
+2. Adherence to Statement of Funding Objectives

-2. I hereby certify that, in my opinion, this Schedule of Contributions is consistent with the Statement of Funding Principles 21 December 2017.
+I hereby certify that, in my opinion, this Schedule of Contributions is consistent with the Statement of Funding Principles dated 21 December 2017.

-The certification of the adequacy of the rates of contributions for the purpose of securing that the statutory funding objective can be expected to be met is not a certification of their adequacy for the purpose of securing the Scheme's liabilities by the purchase of annuities, if the Scheme were to be wound up.
+The certification of the adequacy of rates of contributions for the purpose of securing that the statutory funding objective can be expected to be met is not a certification of their adequacy for the purpose of securing the scheme's liabilities by the purchase of annuities, if the scheme were to be wound up.

-Signature: Jeremy Dell
+Signature Jeremy Dell

-Name: Jeremy Dell
+Name Jeremy Dell

-Date of Signing: 21 December 2017
+Date of signing 21 December 2017

-Address: Lane Clark & Peacock LLP 95 Wigmore Street London W1U 1DO
+Address Lane Clark & Peacock LLP

+95 Wigmore Street

+London

+W1U 1DO

-Qualification: Fellow of the Institute and Faculty of Actuaries
+Qualification Fellow of the Institute and Faculty of Actuaries